povik/leap-isa/README.md

 On the last line of the output, it will print: the number of well predicted testcases/badly predicted testcases/number of all testcases.
 Testcases for which the model raises `NotImplementedError` are considered neither well- nor badly-predicted.

+Pull requests are automatically labeled by the change in the test score they cause.

 ## Contributions & License

 Contributions are welcome.
 Contents of this repository (including any contributions!) are published under the terms of the MIT license, see the `LICENSE` file.